Step 4: What Do I Need to Know Before Applying?

 TAKE NOTE: HUNT NUMBERS HAVE CHANGED!

-Be aware of the following requirements which may affect your application.
+Be aware of the following requirements that may affect your application.

-One of the biggest errors every year is when an individual
+One of the most common errors every year is when an individual

-enters him- or herself into a group hunt, and their hunting
+enters him- or herself into a group hunt, and a hunting

 partner also enters them a second time into the same hunt.
 MAKE

 SURE ONLY ONE PERSON FILLS OUT THE GROUP APPLICATION!
 Being

 entered twice will disqualify you.
 It is the hunter’s

 responsibility to verify that his/her information is accurate and